lllwvlvwlll/standards/Introduction.md

  <b>You must create a github gist for the week and post it in the `_contribution_gists` channel upon seeing this alert.</b>

  4. As verification that the gist was been received, an emoji will be added to the gist by someone from CoZ council.
 This process may take a few days so be patient.
  5. CoZ council will vote on the week's contributions and distribute awards to the community as thanks.
 This may take 1-2 weeks from when your gist was posted.
-Awards are made in neo and are a fraction of a weekly allocation ranging from $10,000 - $30,000.

  # Roles
  There are a number of roles withing the Foundation.
 They are defined below: